Subdividing on the North Shore – Part 1 – A Builder’s Experience At Home

 If the land is unstable or “prone to hazard”, whether natural like flooding or erosion, or man-made like contamination, then subdivision will not be possible.
 An additional practical consideration is the physical structure and contours – the topography of the section.
 In short, does the nature of the section allow for easy subdivision?

 The second category to consider relates to services and amenities of and to the land.

 Stormwater and Drainage

 Is there existing or sufficient stormwater or wastewater drainage installed on the site?
 If not, this is very expensive.
 Similarly, are the existing pipes up to current quality standards or do they need to be upgraded?

 Access To Services

 Another aspect to consider is the access to services to your property.
 Can you simply ask for the service provider to extend their service to you such as wastewater drainage being extended to your land?
-Alternatively, will have to get permission from a neighbour to have the service delivered through their property?
+Alternatively, will you have to get permission from a neighbour (or multiple neighbours even) to have the service delivered through their property?

 Subdividing on the North Shore

 These are the basic subdividing issues concerning the land and the property.
 Next month I will be talking about some additional factors that can affect your subdividing plans and building your home.